mapgears/scribeui/about.md

 ## License

-ScribeUI is release under a MIT-style license.
+ScribeUI is released under a MIT-style license.
 [Read it here](license.html).